How does a Laser Printer Work?

 Though you may spend a little more at first on a laser printer, over time you will save more money because laser toners typically produce more pages per refill.

 An average inkjet ink cartridge costs around $30 and laser toner costs about $50.
 The difference comes in when talking about replacing the cartridge.
-Like mentioned previously, you will replace ink cartridges much more frequently.
+As mentioned previously, you will replace ink cartridges much more frequently.

 We all hate throwing away money for buying more ink cartridges, and if you have a home office, investing in a Laser Printer could be of the best solutions to save your expenses.